 No. You may set up an appointment to see one of our specialists without previously seeing another physician.

 Do I need a prescription to come to physical therapy?

 Evaluation: No. In Michigan, it is your right to have "direct access" to physical therapy.
 An initial assessment of physical therapy measures can be administered by a physical therapist without a prescription.

 However, your health insurance may require you to be seen by a doctor prior to this evaluation and no treatments can be administered without a prescription.
-We recommend that all of our patients be seen by a primary care physician or one of our sports medicine specialists prior to the initial PT visit to expedite beginning treatment administration.
+We recommend that all of our patients be seen by a primary care physician or one of our sports medicine specialists prior to the initial physical therapy visit to expedite the beginning of treatment.